MagnaXSoftware/python-inlineimporter/README.md

 Because we can.

 But in all seriousness, this came out from spending days managing adhoc scripts that shared a lot of functionality.
-For ease of development, it would have been nice to extract the common pieces to a library, but that would have meant distributing a whole directory and managing import paths on the destination systems versus a single self-contained file.
+For ease of development, it would have been nice to extract the common pieces to a common library, but that would have meant distributing a whole directory and managing import paths on the destination systems versus a single self-contained file.

 ## How it works